XYLxiria/SEO-Analyzer-AI/README.md

 # SEO-Analyzer-AI

-This is application made to complete degree at Faculty Engineering - Wiralodra University.
-The exact name still on thought, and maybe on future this application still update (I'm still learn about updater)
+This application is based on python 3.12, the purpose of this application is to map several visuals containing the results of scaping using a request parser and beautifulsoup4, assisted by pyQt5 as the main GUI, and AI to filter words / keywords that have been parsed.

-The code is still in-line based, the developer is still new to python and github, please feel free if you want to request or improve as a contributor, any advice to do so.
+The code is still in-line based, I'm still new to using python and github, please if you want to request or improve as a contributor, suggestion can do so.

+This is an application created to complete studies at the Faculty of Engineering - Wiralodra University.
+The exact name is still in the thinking stage, and maybe in the future this application will still be updated (I'm still learning about updaters in python).

-This application uses several main libraries on python 3.12, such as:
+This application uses some of the main libraries in python 3.12, such as:

 1. nltk (punkt and stopwords)
-2. spaCy (deleted on v2 alpha)
+2. spaCy (removed in v2 alpha - see release)
+3. Beautifulsoup4
+4. requests
-3. reportlab
+5. reportlab
-4. pyQt5 as main GUI
+6. pyQt5 as main GUI
-5. matplotlib
+7. matplotlib
-6. skicit-learn
+8. skicit-learn

-Please see changelog.txt in English or Indonesian, it may not be very complete because pulls are made simultaneously (developers only save and always debugging in local mode).
-Feel free to use because the code and release are based on MIT License..
+Please see changelog.txt in English or Indonesian, it may not be very complete as the pulls were done simultaneously (the developers only save and always debug in local mode).
+Feel free to use as the code and releases are under the MIT License.

+If you want to straight to app release, you can download from link below here :

+[Download V1 Alpha](https://github.com/XYLxiria/SEO-Analyzer-AI/releases/download/publish/SEOAnalyzerInstaller.exe) for Alpha release (Based .py files from 01-05)

+[Download V1 Beta](https://github.com/XYLxiria/SEO-Analyzer-AI/releases/download/lastestpublish/SEOAnalyzerInstallerV2.0.exe) for Beta release (Based .py files from 06)